LuiscVillarrealL/restcalculator/README.md

 docker-compose down
 ```

-#### 2. Without Docker
+#### 2. Build project locally
-If Docker is not used, make the following adjustments:
+If Docker is not used to build the entire project (docker is still needed for kafka messages), make the following adjustments:

 ##### Configuration Changes
 In the application.properties file of the rest and calculator modules: